All shipped from JAPAN!日本からお届けします。

 Spice in Japan: Fun, Flavorful, and Approachable

-In Japan, spicy snacks are part of everyday eating.
-Mild wasabi crackers or chili-flavored chips are easy to find in convenience stores, and people enjoy them casually from a young age.
+In Japan, spicy snacks are part of everyday life.
+Wasabi crackers and chili chips sit on convenience store shelves year-round, and people enjoy them casually.

 Conclusion: What Will You Try First?